 Ezekiel was one of the people taken into exile in 2 Kings 24, during the first Babylonian attack on Jerusalem.
 As he sits with the exiles by the River Kebar, God himself appears.
 The book of Ezekiel is full of accusations against Israel (chapters 1-24), judgement on the nations (25-32), and a picture of new hope (34-48).
-It is all about the failure of the old covenant, and a promise of the new (36).
+It is all about their failure under the Old Covenant, and the promise of the New (36).
 In essence, though, it teaches us three main things

 God is present with his people in all of his majesty and holiness